Monitoring helps us identify priority contaminants of concern

 - As filter feeders, they take in all contaminants found in the surrounding water

 Mussel samples were collected from shore within 2 km of the sediment collection locations, where possible.
-Mussels were collected from 33 of the 53 sites coast-wide.
+In Phase 2, mussels were collected from 48 sites coast-wide.
 Mussels were not present at all of the locations where sediment was sampled.